fanhqme/UnHaskell/README.md

 The purpose of U.hs is to let those annoyed by Haskell's type system get a look and feel of how life is like without it.
 You can use the power of untyped lambda calculus to (re-)invent:

 * Pairs, bools, lists and various fundamental data types
-* Pattern matching, guard statement
+* ADT, pattern matching, guard statement
 * Monadic programming

 And along the way, you will begin to appreciate how good the world was.